-OS GetOutside Champion, Anna Hughes gave it a try.
-Here she shares her top tips for how you could go plastic-free too.
+Anna Hughes went plastic-free for a month.
+Here, she shares her top tips for how to make it work so you can try it too.

-Public awareness of plastic waste and the damage it does to the environment has increased dramatically in the past few months, helped in no small part by David Attenborough and Blue Planet II.
+Public awareness of plastic waste and the damage it does to the environment has increased dramatically in the past few years, helped in no small part by the likes of David Attenborough and his series of documentaries.

-I took part in PlasticFreebruary to see if I could avoid using any single-use plastic for the month.
+I set myself a challenge to see if I could avoid using any single-use plastic for a whole month.
 Here’s how I got on.

-A gift at one of my events was a tin water bottle, so no excuse to not carry plastic-free water in my handbag from now on.
+I received a reusable water bottle as a gift, so I had excuse to not carry plastic-free water in my handbag from now on.

-Options for lunch/dinner have been to take my own food in a reusable tupperware pot or look out takeaways that use foil, cardboard or Vegware (compostable ‘plastic’).
+Options for lunch/dinner have been to take my own food in a reusable Tupperware pot or look out takeaways that use foil, cardboard or Vegware (compostable ‘plastic’).
 A favourite on-the-road meal was a wrap or burrito.
-I’ve missed being able to buy crisps, though.
+I did miss being able to buy crisps, though.

 Only loose veg in paper bags made it into my shopping basket this month.
 It sometimes restricted my choice, though only in the supermarket – if I went to a street market or fruit and veg shop, almost everything is unpackaged, plus it’s a much nicer shopping experience (and cheaper, too)!

-A friend has started taking her own tupperware to the fishmongers, which sounds like a good solution.
+A friend has started taking her own Tupperware to the butchers and fishmongers, which sounds like a good solution.
 A doorstep delivery of milk comes in glass bottles or you can re-fill your own at some farm shops/health stores.

 Earlier this year, PG Tips said they would stop using plastic in their tea bags.
 The sealing process uses polypropylene, something that, until recently, wasn’t widely known among consumers.

 I tried loose-leaf but given that the leaves themselves come in a plastic bag, I wasn’t convinced I was using less plastic.
-I prefer tea bags anyway (sorry – lazy), so I hope my preferred brand will follow PG Tips’ lead and start making tea bags from plant-based material.
+I prefer tea bags anyway (sorry – lazy), so I hope more brands will follow PG Tips’ lead and start making tea bags from plant-based material.

 As more companies pledge to reduce the use of plastic in their products, hopefully it will become ever easier to reduce the amount of plastic that ends up in our environment.